Mongewell, St John's Church

 In 1948 the Park was converted into Carmel College, a prestigious boarding school, primarily drawing pupils from the Jewish community.
 Known as 'the Jewish Eton', Carmel College closed in 1997.
 Various attempts to redevelop the site have been unsuccessful, and the old college buildings and remains of the manor house are mouldering away, largely unused.

 Nearby is the ancient earthwork known as Grim's Ditch, and the Ridgeway Path long-distance trail also runs close by.
+The church is signposted from the Ridgeway.

 The Churches Conservation Trust website says simply that there is a keyholder nearby.
 We didn't see any sign of where to find keys, but when we tried the chancel door we found it unlocked.
 Maybe we were just lucky!